Olympics-Gymnastics-Biles out of team event, can still get medal | Sports-Games

 Olympics-Gymnastics-Biles out of team event, can still get medal

-The International Gymnastics Federation said she would play no further part in the team event, but said she would still receive a medal if the heavily favoured U.S. ended up on the podium.
-Biles had been bidding for a record six gold medals in Tokyo, but USA Gymnastics said the 24-year-old's continue participation in the Games was uncertain.
+The International Gymnastics Federation said she would play no further part in the team event, but said she would still receive a medal if the heavily favored U.S. ended up on the podium.
+Biles had been bidding for a record six gold medals in Tokyo, but USA Gymnastics said the 24-year-old's continued participation in the Games was uncertain.

 "Simone has withdrawn from the team final competition due to a medical issue," said USA Gymnastics.
 "She will be assessed daily to determine medical clearance for future competitions."
-Biles had been leading the United States' defence of their women's gymnastics team title, and is looking to add to her haul of four gold medals won at the 2016 Rio Olympics.
+Biles had been leading the United States' defense of their women's gymnastics team title and is looking to add to her haul of four gold medals won at the 2016 Rio Olympics.

 DISAPPOINTING SCORE Her bid did not get off to a great start, with a disappointing score of 13.766 on the vault in the first rotation.
 All three Russians who vaulted scored higher, as did her U.S. teammates.